 The time-consuming and resource-demanding part of maintenance work is often performed at late night.
-You can arrange relevant processes to get started at the scheduled time instead of staying up all night.
-Here, we will explain the process scheduling commands.
+You can schedule relevant processes to get started at the scheduled time instead of staying up all night.
+The following describes the process scheduling commands.

 Using the at Command to Run Processes at the Scheduled Time

-The at command is used to run a batch of processes (a series of commands) at the scheduled time or time+date.
+at command is used to run a batch of processes (a series of commands) at the scheduled time or time and date.

 at [-V] [-q queue] [-f filename] [-mldbv] time at -c job [job...]